-- -Any person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorizes their competence to handle refrigerants safely in accordance with an industry recognized assessment specification. - -Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants. - -That the installation of pipe-work shall be kept to a minimum. - -That pipe-work shall be protected from physical damage. - -Where refrigerant pipes shall be compliance with national gas regulations. - That mechanical connections shall be accessible for maintenance purposes. - -Be more careful that foreign matter (oil, water, etc) does not enter the piping.
-Also, when storing the piping, securely seal the opening by pinching, taping, etc. - Appliance shall be stored in a well ventilated area where the room size corresponds to the room area as specific for operation. - -Joints shall be tested with detection equipment with a capability of 1/8 oz (5g)/year of refrigerant or better, with the equipment in standstill and under operation or under a pressure of at least these standstill or operation conditions after installation. - In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction.
+Any person who is involved with working on or breaking into a refrigerant circuit should hold a current valid certificate from an industry-accredited assessment authority, which authorizes their competence to handle refrigerants safely in accordance with an industry recognized assessment specification.

+Maintenance and repair requiring the assistance of other skilled personnel shall be carried out under the supervision of the person competent in the use of flammable refrigerants.

+That the installation of pipe-work shall be kept to a minimum.
+That pipe-work shall be protected from physical damage.
+Where refrigerant pipes shall be compliance with national gas regulations.

+That mechanical connections shall be accessible for maintenance purposes.

+Be more careful that foreign matter (oil, water, etc) does not enter the piping.

+Also, when storing the piping, securely seal the opening by pinching, taping, etc.

+All working procedure that affects safety means shall only be carried by competent persons.

+Appliance shall be stored in a well ventilated area where the room size corresponds to the room area as specified for operation.
+Joints shall be tested with detection equipment with a capability of 5 g/year of refrigerant or better, with the equipment in standstill and under operation or under a pressure of at least these standstill or operation conditions after installation.
+Detachable joints shall NOT be used in the indoor side of the unit (brazed, welded joint could be used).
+In cases that require mechanical ventilation, ventilation openings shall be kept clear of obstruction.
-LEAK DETECTION SYSTEM installed.
-Unit must be powered except for service.
-For the unit with refrigerant sensor, when the refrigerant sensor detects refrigerant leakage, the indoor unit will display a error code and emit a buzzing sound, the compressor of outdoor unit will immediately stop, and the indoor fan will start running.
-The service life of the refrigerant sensor is 15 years.
-When the refrigerant sensor malfunctions, the indoor unit will display the error code FHCC.
-The refrigerant sensor can not be repaired and can only be replaced by the manufacture.
-It shall only be replaced with the sensor specified by the manufacture.

-2. Because a FLAMMABLE REFRIGERANT is used

-The requirements for installation space of appliance and/or ventilation requirements are determined according to:

-- the mass charge amount (M) used in the appliance, - -- the installation location, - -- the type of ventilation of the location or of the appliance. - -piping material, pipe routing, and installation shall include protection from physical damage in operation and service, and be in compliance with national and local codes and standards, such as ASHRAE 15, IAPMO Uniform Mechanical Code, ICC International Mechanical Code, or CSA B52.
-All field joints shall be accessible for inspection prior to being covered or enclosed. - -that protection devices, piping, and fittings shall be protected as far as possible against adverse environmental effects, for example, the danger of water collecting and freezing in relief pipes or the accumulation of dirt and debris; - --that piping in refrigeration systems shall be so designed and installed to minimize the likelihood of hydraulic shock damaging the system; - -that steel pipes and components shall be protected against corrosion with a rustproof coating before applying any insulation; - --that precautions shall be taken to avoid excessive vibration or pulsation; - -the minimum floor area of the room shall be mentioned in the form of a table or a single figure without reference to a formula; - -after completion of field piping for split systems, the field pipework shall be pressure tested with an inert gas and then vacuum tested prior to refrigerant charging, according to the following requirements:
+- When a FLAMMABLE REFRIGERANT is used, the requirements for installation space of appliance and/or ventilation requirements are determined according to - the mass charge amount (M) used in the appliance, the installation location, the type of ventilation of the location or of the appliance. piping material, pipe routing, and installation shall include protection from physical damage in operation and service, and be in compliance with national and local codes and standards, such as ASHRAE 15, IAPMO Uniform Mechanical Code, ICC International Mechanical Code, or CSA B52.
+All field joints shall be accessible for inspection prior to being covered or enclosed. that protection devices, piping, and fittings shall be protected as far as possible against adverse environmental affects, for example, the - as possible against adverse environmental affects, for example, the danger of water collecting and freezing in relief pipes or the accumulation of dirt and debris; - that piping in refrigeration systems shall be so designed and installed to minimize the likelihood of hydraulic shock damaging the system; - that steel pipes and components shall be protected against corrosion with a rustproof coating before applying any insulation; - that precautions shall be taken to avoid excessive vibration or pulsation;

+the minimum floor area of the room shall be mentioned in the form of a table or a single figure without reference to a formula; after completion of field piping for split systems, the field pipework shall be pressure tested with an inert gas and then vacuum tested prior to refrigerant charging, according to the following requirements: